Innovators Seek Innovators

 • A positive culture awarded an Outstanding Workplace designation in 2023 and 2024 by People Insight based on our high levels of employee engagement

-• The salary range for this position varies by geographic market.
-In Minneapolis, the estimated starting pay is $80,000 – $115,000 per year.
-Final compensation will be based on a variety of factors, including education, experience, skills, professional background, overall qualifications, and location.
+• The estimated starting pay range is $133,000-$222,000 per year.
+Final compensation will be based on a variety of factors, including education, experience, skills, professional background, and overall qualifications.
+The salary range for this position is consistent across all geographic markets.

 Our Commitment to Diversity

 Fish & Richardson, the premier global intellectual property law firm, is trusted by the world’s most innovative and influential companies.
 Fish was established in 1878, and now has more than 400 attorneys and technology specialists in the U.S., Europe, and China.
 Our success is rooted in our creative and inclusive culture, which values the diversity of people, experiences, and perspectives.
-Join Fish’s Houston team in our fast-paced Litigation Practice Systems Department as a Litigation Case Manager.
+Join Fish’s team in our fast-paced Risk and Compliance Department as a Conflicts Attorney.

 How Will You Make a Difference?